emberjs/ember-rails/README.md

     <%= javascript_include_tag "templates/admin_panel" %>

-If you want to strip template root from template names, add `templates_root` option to your application configuration block :
+If you want to strip template root from template names, add `templates_root` option to your application configuration block.
+By default, `templates_root` is `'templates'`.

-    config.handlebars.templates_root = 'templates'
+    config.handlebars.templates_root = 'ember_templates'

-The result will be like this :

-    Ember.TEMPLATES['admin_panel'] = "...";

-If you want a different path separator in template names add `templates_path_separator` option to your application configuration block :

-    config.handlebars.templates_path_separator = '-'

-The result will be like this :

-    Ember.TEMPLATES['templates-admin_panel'] = "...";
+If you store templates in a file like `app/assets/javascripts/ember_templates/admin_panel.handlebars` after setting the above config, it will be made available to Ember as the `admin_panel` template.

 Default behavior for ember-rails is to precompile handlebars templates only in production environment.
 If you don't want this behavior you can turn it off in your application configuration block :